EM3M: An Electron Micrograph Dataset for Microstructural Segmentation and Generation: Abstract

 \section{Abstract}

-Quantitative microstructural characterization is fundamental to materials science, where electron micrograph (EM) provides indispensable high-resolution insights.
-However, progress in deep learning-based EM characterization has been hampered by the scarcity of large-scale, diverse, and expert-annotated datasets, due to acquisition costs, privacy concerns, and annotation complexity.
-To address this issue, we introduce UniEM-3M, the first large-scale and multimodal EM dataset for instance-level understanding.
-It comprises 5,091 high-resolution EMs, about \textbf{3 million} instance segmentation labels, and image-level attribute-disentangled textual descriptions, a subset of which will be made publicly available.
-Furthermore, we are also releasing a text-to-image diffusion model trained on the entire collection to serve as both a powerful data augmentation tool and a proxy for the complete data distribution.
-To establish a rigorous benchmark, we evaluate various representative instance segmentation methods on the complete UniEM-3M and present UniEM-Net as a strong baseline model.
-Quantitative experiments demonstrate that this flow-based model outperforms other advanced methods on this challenging benchmark.
-Our multifaceted release of a partial dataset, a generative model, and a comprehensive benchmark—available at \lightbluehref{https://huggingface.co/datasets/NNNan/UniEM-3M}{huggingface}—will significantly accelerate progress in automated materials analysis.
+Quantitative microstructural characterization is fundamental to materials science, and electron micrographs (EMs) provide indispensable high-resolution insights.
+However, progress in deep learning-based analysis of EMs has been hampered by the scarcity of large-scale, expert-annotated public datasets.
+To address this issue, we introduce EM3M, a large-scale and multimodal dataset for instance-level understanding of EMs.
+EM3M comprises 5,091 high-quality EMs, approximately \textbf{3 million} instance segmentation annotations, and image-level textual descriptions with disentangled attributes.
+The dataset is constructed through a rigorous multi-stage curation and validation pipeline, with comprehensive statistical analyses to ensure reliability and reproducibility.
+Building upon these curated image-text pairs, we further provide a text-to-image diffusion model that serves as a controllable data augmentation engine, demonstrating that synthetic augmentation consistently improves downstream segmentation performance.
+To establish a systematic benchmark, we evaluate representative instance segmentation methods on EM3M.
+Our results reveal that conventional detection-based and query-based methods struggle with the extreme instance densities and textural complexities inherent in EMs.
+We additionally provide an optimized flow-based baseline to facilitate fair comparison and future research.
+EM3M\footnote{Dataset: \url{https://huggingface.co/datasets/UniParser/EM3M}}, the generative engine\footnote{Generation: \url{https://huggingface.co/UniParser/EM3M-Gen}}, and an online demo\footnote{Segmentation demo: \url{https://www.bohrium.com/apps/uni-aims}} are publicly available to support future research in automated materials analysis.